no-1-of-gamza/Gamza_Artifact_Collector/README.md

 Choose the artifact section you want to collect -a option : all is default and system informatin is collected default all of option

--a t : t is trash bin data
+-a t : t is recycle bin data
 -a r : r is registry data
 -a e : e is event log
 -a b : b is browser history